riscv-admin/security-model/CHARTER.md

-# Security Model SIG Charter
+# Security Model TG Charter

 RISC-V is lacking documentation that provides security guidance for RISC-V designers and implementers.
 The Security Model TG will create a specification that outlines requirements and recommendations for RISC-V based platforms.